rust-project-primer/book/src/ci/readme.md

 # Continuous Integration

 Modern software development tries to be very automated.
-The days where developers push code to a server using FTP are gone, modern practises use automated testing (often called _Continuous Integration_) and automated deployment of code (often called _Continuous Deployment_).
+The days where developers push code to a server using FTP are gone, modern practices use automated testing (often called _Continuous Integration_) and automated deployment of code (often called _Continuous Deployment_).